GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 There are some subtle differences in how timestamps are handled in SQL Server and Spanner.

-During data conversion, SQL Server `SMALLDATETIME`, `DATETIME2`, `DATETIME` values in ISO 8601 format without offsets which is coherent with Spanner.
+During data conversion, SQL Server stores `SMALLDATETIME`, `DATETIME2`, `DATETIME` values in ISO 8601 format without offsets which is consistent with the way Spanner stores it.
 Hence, they are directly stored in Spanner.
 For `DATETIMEOFFSET`, the value contains an offset.
 During conversion, the timezone offset is taken into account and the corresponding UTC time is saved.